Joining The Lipizzaner Team

 Then you should submit a detailed CV, including specific references to your riding/dressage experience and e-mail this to us.
 Your CV should include a covering letter, where you should write your reasons for wanting to join the team.

 Each application will be considered by all the Directors.
-Prospective candidates will be invited for an interview with at least two of the Directors, and will also be asked to ride two of the stallions.
+Prospective candidates will be invited for an interview, and will also be asked to ride two of the stallions.

 All applications will be acknowledged.

 If you have further questions please Contact Us.